Essex, Oxford aligned on college importance06 February 2017

 He met with the executive director, and the two programs soon linked.

 "Our partnership with Trinity College Dublin has really strengthened Trinity and CFES," Dalton said.
 "That's what you hope for with partnerships."

-The new connection with Oxford — the head of Lady Margaret Hall will be attending College for Every Student's annual summit this spring — is another positive step.
+The new connection with Oxford — the head of Lady Margaret Hall will be attending CFES's annual summit this spring — is another positive step.

 "We realize we need to prepare our young people, whether from Willsboro (or beyond), for a global world," Dalton said.
 "They will be competing ... with people from all over the world.